AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 var mapping = dataSet.mapAs({x: 0, value: 1});
 ```

-If your data is organized as an [array of objects](#array_of_objects), you need to link the field names required by the series to the names of fields in the data:
+If your data is organized as an [array of objects](#array_of_objects), you should to link the field names required by the series to the names of fields in the data:

 ```
 var mapping = dataSet.mapAs({x: "x", value: "value"});